v12technology/fluxtion-quickstart/README.md

  - Intermediate Java coding skills combined with basic knowledge of git and maven

 # Running the project
+ - Install git, maven and Java version 11 or higher
  - Clone the repository from version control
  - build using maven install
  - Run the main java class from ide or maven

-Output will be displayed on the console when the program is run
+Example output displayed on the console when building and running with maven

 ```text
 D:\fluxtion-quickstart> mvn install